 Prayers for You

-If you want to pray but are not sure how here are some common prayers we use.
+If you want to pray but are not sure what to say, here are some common prayers we use.

 Taught to us by Jesus Himself, this is probably the most common prayer used by Christians: